skanur/Puzzle/README.md

 Many tools are available for profiling sequential application and this readme will cover profiling using Valgrind/Callgrind.
 You can always use a different tool to achieve the same goal.
 Profiling the application gives us an opportunity to note the areas that benefit from optimizations.
 In addition you can also generate Callgraphs that indicate the program flow.

 To profile an application, first build the application using the above steps.
-If you have followed the above steps, the C and C++ executables are present in the folder `build/puzzlediff/` and in `build/puzzlediff_cpp/` respectively.
+If you have followed the above steps, the C++ executable is present in the folder `build/puzzlediff_cpp/`.
 Profiling is carried out in two steps.
 1. Open a terminal.
 This example assumes that you have your picture folder in the project folder.
     ```bash
     use parallelstudio
     export CC=icc CXX=icpc
     cd build
     cmake .. && make
-    valgrind --tool=callgrind -v puzzlediff/puzzlediff ../small_picture_set/0_5mpix_car.jpg ../small_picture_set/20mpix_car.jpg
+    valgrind --tool=callgrind -v puzzlediff_cpp/puzzlediff_cpp ../small_picture_set/0_5mpix_car.jpg ../small_picture_set/20mpix_car.jpg
     ```
 2. This will create a file `callgrind.out.$$$$`, where `$$$$` is some random number.
 Now open `kcachegrind` using this file
     ```bash